-On 1 December 1952 the Secretary-General sent to the Applicant the "opinion of the Commission of Jurists" drawing his attention to "the fourth Part of this report which relates to 'Principles with Regard to Officers Accused or Suspected of Disloyalty to the Host Country'."
+On 1 December 1952 the Secretary-General communicated to the Applicant the "opinion" of the Commission of Jurists, drawing his attention to "the fourth part of this report, which relates to 'Principles with Regard to Officers Accused or Suspected of Disloyalty to the Host Country'."

-The Secretary-General indicated his decision to accept the Commission's recommendation and warned the Applicant that if he failed to notify the appropriate United States authorities of his intention to withdraw the plea of privilege and to answer the pertinent questions put to him, he would be compelled to terminate his employment in the United Nations.
+He informed him of his decision to accept the Commission's recommendation and warned him that if he failed to notify the appropriate United States authorities of his intention to withdraw the plea of privilege and to answer the pertinent questions put to him, he would be compelled to terminate his appointment in the United Nations.